 In this section, we present four sets of simulations to examine the finitesample performance of the proposed estimation and inference procedures.
-In the first two simulations, we consider two competing methods: wavelet-based functional mixed models (WFMM) (Morris and Carroll (2006)) and functional additive mixed models (FAMM) (Scheipl, Staicu and Greven (2015)).
-All computations for these numerical examples were carried out on a computer with Windows 7, a 3.60 GHz quard-core Intel Core i7 CPU, and 16 GB DDR3 1,066 MHz memory.
+In the first two simulations, we consider two competing methods: wavelet-based functional mixed models (WFMM) (Morris and Carroll, 2006) and functional additive mixed models (FAMM) (Scheipl et al., 2015).
+All computations for these numerical examples were carried out on a computer with Windows 7, a 3.60 GHz quard-core Intel Core i7 CPU, and 16 GB DDR3 1066 MHz memory.
 The computation time for FMEMs can be reduced further by using other computer languages, such as C++.